andrehrferreira/bench-ws/README.md

 Benchmark Websocket
 =========================

+The result so far is an Intel Core i9 10980XE desktop, 256GB DDR RAM, individual Docker configuration for each server

-The result so far is on an Intel Core i9 10980XE desktop, 256GB of DDR RAM.
+The result so far is an Intel Core i9 10980XE desktop, 256GB of DDR RAM, using WSL and manual configuration.

 |    | Server           | Avg Messages/sec | Lost Packets | % Difference |
 |----|------------------|------------------|--------------|--------------|